-Table 35-4 System Maintenance Menu Diagnostic
+Table 193 System Maintenance Menu Diagnostic

 FIELD DESCRIPTION Ping Host Enter 1 to ping any machine (with an IP address) on your LAN or WAN.
 Enter its IP address in the Host IP Address field below.
 WAN DHCP Release Enter 2 to release your WAN DHCP settings.
 WAN DHCP Renewal Enter 3 to renew your WAN DHCP settings.
 Internet Setup Test Enter 4 to test the Internet setup.
-You can also test the Internet setup in Menu 4 - Internet Access .
-Please refer to the Internet Access chapter for more details.
+You can also test the Internet setup in Menu 4 - Internet Access.
+Please refer to Chapter 29 Internet Access for more details.
 This feature is only available for dial-up connections using PPPoE or PPTP encapsulation.
 Reboot System Enter 11 to reboot the ZyWALL.
-Host IP Address If you entered 1 in Ping Host , then enter the IP address of the computer you want to ping in this field.
+WAN If you entered 2 or 3 in the Enter Menu Selection Number field, enter the number of the WAN port in this field.
+Host IP Address If you entered 1in the Enter Menu Selection Number field, then enter the IP address of the computer you want to ping in this field.
 Enter the number of the selection you would like to perform or press [ESC] to cancel.

-Chapter 36 Firmware and Configuration File Maintenance
+CHAPTER 39 Firmware and Configuration File Maintenance